NoroffFEU/development-platforms/firebase-case-study.md

 2. Has limited data migration options.
 3. It does not support native aggregation.
 4. Some features are platform dependent.
-5. Firebase is Android centered.
+5. Firebase is Android centric.
 6. Has less support for iOS.